 The endocannabinoid system (ECS) was discovered in mid-1990 by researcher Dr. Ralph Mechoulam.
 It was found that the ECS is an integral part of our physiologies responsible for maintaining order and balance across all other systems of the body from the circulatory, digestive and reproductive, to the nervous system.

 There are various types of hemp products available on the market.
-There’s hempseed oil which is often a light green in color, and used mainly in salads and warm dishes, full spectrum hemp oil which contains a full spectrum of cannabinoids, fatty acids and terpenes (a powerfully blended product), and there’s isolated products such as CBD oil which contain only one cannabinoid of the 120 cannabinoids found in the hemp plant.
+There’s hempseed oil which is often a light green in color, and used mainly in salads and warm dishes.
+There's full spectrum hemp oil which contains a full spectrum of cannabinoids, fatty acids and terpenes (a powerfully blended product), and there’s isolated products such as CBD oil which contain only one cannabinoid of the 120+ cannabinoids found in the hemp plant.

-When it comes to hemp oil skincare would you rather treat your skin to a delicious array of nourishing ingredients, or just one single ingredient on it’s own?
-In the case of hemp oil skincare it’s advantageous to use a full spectrum blend of cannabinoids, fatty acids and terpenes, making full spectrum hemp oil the best choice.
+When it comes to using hemp, would you rather treat your skin to a delicious array of nourishing ingredients, or just one single ingredient on it’s own?
+In the case hemp, it’s advantageous to use a full spectrum blend of cannabinoids, fatty acids and terpenes, making full spectrum hemp oil the best choice for most people.

 The oil hemp is made from is mostly with the seeds from the cannabis plant.
-But we're not just limited to being applied directly to the skin, but in a variety of forms which we’ll cover briefly.
+But we're not just limited to the oil being applied directly to the skin, but in a variety of forms which we’ll cover briefly.

 Ingestion is a common form of administering hemp, as most of the vitamins and minerals are taken by this method.
 Oil and Capsules can be useful this option, and due to the low THC content, there's no psychoactive effect (or "high").

 Sublingually is another option, where you can just put some drops of the oil under your tongue and keep it there for 30-seconds or so, then swallow it.
 This allows for the mucous membrane to absorb the oils active ingredients quickly.

-Topically is the obvious option for hemp oil skincare but this doesn’t mean the other options aren’t of value, because skincare runs deeper than just what we see on the surface.
+Applying hemp oil topically is the obvious option, but this doesn’t mean the other options aren’t of value, because skincare runs deeper than just what we see on the surface.
 Our skin often reflects our internal health, so naturally taking care of our health by drinking plenty of water, eating a wholefood plant-based diet, meditating and investing in quality relationships all plays a part in skin health, among many others.
-You can get hemp oil for skin from reputable suppliers in New Zealand, you just need to make sure the reviews.
+You can get hemp oil for skin from reputable suppliers in New Zealand, you just need to do your research, and read the reviews.

-Hemp oil products can be applied directly onto the skin for easier and better absorption.
+Hemp soil products can be applied directly onto the skin, face for easier and better absorption and body care.
 The ingredients in these products get absorbed via your skin and interact with the cells without having to enter the bloodstream.

 The newly discovered ECS has been implicated in multiple regulatory functions both in health and disease.
 Recent studies have intriguingly suggested the existence of a functional ECS in the skin and implicated it in various biological processes.